 5. Cadet Stuffed Shin Bone (Peanut Butter)

-This chew has a dense shin bone exterior with a peanut butter flavored center, combining a tough shell with a tasty filling.
-It's well-suited for large, enthusiastic chewers who enjoy working for their treats.
-The bone can be refilled for extended use, making it a practical way to keep dogs occupied.
+This chew features a dense shin bone exterior with a peanut butter flavored filling, combining toughness with a rewarding taste.
+It's well-suited for large, determined chewers who enjoy working for their treats.
+The bone can be refilled to extend playtime, making it a practical option for keeping dogs occupied.

 What We Like: